3dcitydb/3dcitydb-docs/source/first-steps/index.rst

 First steps
 ===========

-The 3D City Database (3DCityDB) is a free and open source package consisting of a database schema and a set of software tools to import, manage, analyse, visualize, and export virtual 3D city models on top of a spatial database system.
+This quickstart guide gives step-by-step instructions for setting up a 3D City Database instance and installing the Importer/Exporter.

-This quickstart guide gives step-by-step instructions for setting up a 3D City Database instance.
 Installers for the 3D City Database scripts and tools can be downloaded from the official project website at http://www.3dcitydb.org.
 The source code of the 3D City Database is hosted and maintained on GitHub at https://github.com/3dcitydb.